pendle-finance/documentation/docs/reference/sdk/methods.md

 ### `fetchInterests`
 **Yt.methods( signer ).fetchInterests( userAddress: string ) ⇒ Promise<YtOrMarketInterest[]>**<br />
-&emsp;Fetches the interest rate from the yield token for a user.
+&emsp;Fetches the accrued interests from the YT for a user.